Atom-Learning/components/documentation/content/components.feedback.section-message.md

     content: >-
       A section message displays a contextual feedback message in a particular section of the page.
 They’re persistent and nonmodal.
-It can include a ‘close’ button to be dismissed, allowing the user to either ignore them or interact with them at any time.
+It can include a dismiss button, allowing the user to either ignore them or interact with them at any time.

       <CodeBlock live={true} preview={true} code={`<SectionMessage>